peferron/chai-angular/README.md

 chai-angular is a collection of small utilities that help testing [Angular](https://angularjs.org/) apps with [Chai](http://chaijs.com/).

-The collection is quite modest for now, since it only contains one utility.
-Hopefully it will remain that small — the more things work out of the box between Angular and Chai, the better!
+Calling it a collection is a strong word, since it only contains one utility.
+Hopefully it will stay that way — the more things work out of the box between Angular and Chai, the better!

 ## resourceEql